Cosimplicial monoids and deformation theory of tensor categories: Introduction

 Our first result about $n$-cosimplicial monoids relates this tower to the tower of categories of algebras of the little $n$-cubes operads.
 Namely, if $\bV$ is equipped with a model structure satisfying some mild technical conditions and $\delta:\De\to\bV$ is a standard object of simplices in $\bV$ the total complex $Tot_{\delta}(E)$ of a cosimplicial $n$-commutative monoid in $\bV$ has a natural $E_{n+1}$-algebra structure, that is a structure of algebra over an operad weakly equivalent to the little $(n+1)$-cubes operad (Theorem \ref{main}).

-A nice future of this $E_{n+1}$-algebra structure is that it is very combinatorially explicit.
+A nice feature of this $E_{n+1}$-algebra structure is that it is very combinatorially explicit.
 This is related to the aforementioned fact that cosimplicial monoids are essentially set theoretical objects.
 We take advantage of this nature and describe explicitly the main structural operations (Steenrod $\cup_i$-products and Poisson bracket) on the total complex of an $n$-commutative cosimplicial algebra $E$ (Theorem \ref{bracketE}) as signed linear combinations of certain explicit operations on $E$.
 The terms are compositions of cosimplicial coface maps and multiplication in $E$.
 The combinatorics selecting the terms is controlled by liftings of complexity $n$ of { smooth Delannoy paths} on a {commutative rectangular lattice}. \nl A Dellanoy path on the commutative $p\times q$-rectangular lattice is a path, which starts at the point $(0,0)$ and ends at the point $(p+1,q+1)$, such that every step on this path adds $1$ or $0$ to one (or both) of the coordinates.
 That is only $NE$ directions of movement are allowed.
 Such a path is called smooth if it does not have right angle corners.
 A lifting of such path $\psi$ is a path on the {noncommutative $p\times q$ lattice} descending to $\psi$ under the quotient map making the lattice commutative.
-Such noncommutative path has complexity $k$ if it changes direction exactly $k$ times. \nl For $n=2$ this formula for the bracket repoduces the Gershtenhaber-type bracket found earlier in \cite{da,ye}.
+Such noncommutative path has complexity $k$ if it changes direction exactly $k$ times. \nl For $n=2$ the formula for the bracket which we obtain reproduces the Gershtenhaber-type bracket found earlier in \cite{da,ye}.

 The set of Delannoy paths is a very rich combinatorial object which appears naturally in many areas of mathematics (see \cite{BS} for a survey and a long bibliography).
-To the extent of our knowledge this paper is the first appearance of Delannoy paths in homotopy theory.

-The formulas we obtain seem to be new even for $n=\infty,$ that is for total complexes of commutative algebras - a classical setting for Steenrod operations \cite{Mandell,ms,st}. \\
+To the extent of our knowledge this paper is the first appearance of Delannoy paths in homotopy theory. \nl We want to stress a rare and satisfactory feature of the construction - that the resulting formulas for $E_{n+1}$-brackets are very explicit - with all the terms and their signs controlled by a rather well understood combinatorics. \nl The formulas we obtain seem to be new even for $n=\infty,$ that is for total complexes of commutative algebras - a classical setting for Steenrod operations \cite{Mandell,ms,st}. \\

 In the second part of the paper we deal with our main examples of $n$-commutative cosimplicial monoids, the deformation complexes of tensor functors and of tensor categories introduced by the second author in \cite{da,da0} and independently by Yetter and Crane in \cite{cy,ye}.